Last updated on April 17th, 2018 at 01:04 pm

 As you can see with these early logos, the founders decided to play around with fonts, colors, and arrangements, finally settling on the Papyrus font, with forest green to represent the forests and jungles of South America.

 “We chose the colors to reflect colors we associated with Brazil,” explained Bradley Nehring.
-“The deep green reflecting the nature (forests, jungles) and flag of Brazil, and the brown of the mountains, earth, and “Brasil wood” from which the country got its name.”
+“The deep green reflecting the nature (forests, jungles) and the flag of Brazil, and the brown of the mountains, earth, and “Brasil wood” from which the country got its name.”

 When adding the other sites, the founders tried to maintain this color scheme idea, using the colors of the Chilean, Argentine and Peruvian flags in the logos of the respective countries.
 (See the Argentina and Peru logos above).